• Skip to primary navigation

 Examples include studies where patients share the same doctor, plants grow in the same field, or participants respond to multiple experimental conditions.

-The observations at Level 1 (patient, plant, response) are clustered at Level 2 (doctor, field, or participant).
+The units of observation at Level 1 (patient, plant, response) are clustered at Level 2 (doctor, field, or participant).
 This makes the responses from the same cluster correlated.

-In these models, the Level 2 cluster is often not of interest.
+In these models, the Level 2 cluster is not something you’re interested in testing hypotheses about.
 It’s what we call a “blocking factor.”
-Even so, we need to control for its effects.
+Even so, you need to control for its effects.

-The observations of the dependent variable are always measured at Level 1 (the patient, plant, or time point).
+The observations of the dependent variable are always measured on the Level 1 unit (the patient, plant, or time point).
 Predictor variables (fixed effects) can be measured at either Level 1 or Level 2.
-For example, number of years of experience of a doctor would be at Level 2, but patient age would be measured at Level 1.
+For example, number of years of experience of a doctor would be at Level 2, measured for each doctor.
+But patient age would be measured at Level 1, measured for each patient.

-We assume the observations within cluster are are correlated, but the observations between clusters are independent.
+You assume the values of the response variable within cluster are are correlated, but the observations between clusters are independent.

-A third level is possible as well.
+A third level (or more) is possible as well.
 This would happen if each doctor sees all their patients at one of four hospitals or each field has only one of 5 species.

 The Crossed Multilevel Design

-In one kind of 2-level model, there is not one random factor at Level 2, but two crossed factors.
+In one kind of 2-level design, there is not one random factor at Level 2, but two crossed factors.
+Each is a different random factor and they’re crossed with each other.

 Each observation at Level 1 is nested in the combination of these two random factors.
 These models need to be specified correctly to capture the effects of both random factors at Level 2.

-Here are the same examples with crossed random effects:
+Here are the same examples with crossed random factors:

 Example 1:

-Every patient (Level 1) sees their Doctor (Random Effect at Level 2) at one of four Hospitals (Random Effect at Level 2) for a study comparing a new drug treatment for diabetes to an old one.
+Every patient (Level 1) sees their Doctor (Random Factor at Level 2) at one of four Hospitals (Random Factor at Level 2) for a study comparing a new drug treatment for diabetes to an old one.

 Each doctor sees patients at each of the hospitals.
+That means Hospital and Doctor are crossed.
+(If each doctor worked at only one hospital, doctor would be nested within Hospital).
 Patient responses vary across doctors and hospitals.

 Because each Patient sees a single doctor at a single hospital, patients are nested in the combination of Doctor and Hospital.